 - Outcome Evaluation

 Most of the work will involve sessions where you will be seen together as a couple.
 However, there may be times when individual sessions are recommended.
-I may also give you exercises to practice between sessions.
+We may also give you exercises to practice between sessions.

 In the later stage of therapy, we will “phase out” or meet less frequently in order for you to test out new relationship skills and to prepare for termination of the therapy.
 Although you may terminate therapy whenever you wish, it is most helpful to have at least one sessions together to summarize progress, define the work that remains, and say good-bye.